Kvtulder/Programmeer-project/REPORT.md

 Shows the user the selected category.
 It contains an imageview, to textviews and a listview.
 It calls StatisticsHelper.java to get the sum of all the transactions and TransactionListAdadapter.java to initialise the list.

+### Transaction overview Acitivty

+Generated a list with all the transactions.
+It only containts a listview.
+It calls TransactionListAdapter.java to initialise the lsit.
+When the user clicks on a list item, it is redirected to the transaction view activity

+### Transaction view activity

+Gives the user information about a single transaction.
+It has two textviews to display the name and the description.
+It also has a spiner to change the corresponding category.
+The spinner calls the CategoryAdapter.java

+### Process transactions activity

 # spending and income